SUP-SODA/PicsBase/README.md

 # PicsBase
-ReactJS web application,A one stop place for your wallpaper neeeds.
+Web application for all your wallpaper needs.